quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 based on the Sequence Number.

 An endpoint MAY send multiple ACK_FREQUENCY frames with different values within a connection.
-However, the Sequence Number field allows reordered ACK_FREQUENCY frames to be received and processed, see {{Section 13.3 of QUIC-TRANSPORT}}.
+The Sequence Number field allows reordered ACK_FREQUENCY frames to be received and processed in the intended order, see {{Section 13.3 of QUIC-TRANSPORT}}.
 A sending endpoint MUST send monotonically increasing values in the Sequence Number field.
 A receiving endpoint MUST ignore a received ACK_FREQUENCY frame if the Sequence Number value is not greater than the largest seen thus far.